dmeehan1968/junie-explorer/README.md

 - Shows raw JSON logs for each issue with expand/collapse for ease of navigation
 - Provides metrics and statistics for issues and tasks
 - **Issue Search**: Search issues by content or UUID with optional regex support
+  - Press Enter or click the Search button to execute the search
   - Toggle regex mode to use regular expression patterns for advanced searching
   - Case-insensitive matching by default
   - Invalid regex patterns display a helpful error message